vendia/examples/design-patterns/domain-driven-design/pattern1/README.md

 ## Scenario

-The Customer Relationship Management(CRM) Team wants to create a single source of truth for customer account data, which includes firstname, lastname, customerId, personal details, contact details, and the address.
+The Customer Relationship Management (CRM) Team wants to create a single source of truth for customer account data, which includes firstname, lastname, customerId, personal details, contact details, and address.
 The CRM Team will frequently query customer data using customerId.

 ## Modeling